Estimated reading time: 3.5 minutes

 - Mentoring programs can also be useful for executives

 1. Systematic onboarding

-Many companies are now making an honest effort to ensure new employees have a smooth and structured start to their new role.
-However, this does not always seem to apply to, management- level hires, who are often forgotten about during the onboarding process, and not much thought is given to their introductory weeks into the company.
+Many companies are now making an honest effort to ensure new junior employees have a smooth and structured start to their new role.
+However, this does not always seem to apply to, chief- level hires, who are often forgotten about during the onboarding process, and not much thought is given to their introductory weeks into the company.

 2. Good leadership does not mean that inductions should be self-run

-A welcoming reception for new senior employees is not always enough – a well thought out and informative onboarding plan is what is really needed.
+A welcoming reception for new senior leaders is not always enough – a well thought out and informative onboarding plan is what is really needed.
 During their first week at work, a welcome package, fully prepared workplace and all needed equipment as well as a warm welcome should be standard procedure.
 It is also important not to forget that the onboarding process needs to be adapted to the requirements of an employee in a senior position.